Join this Dolphin conservation Project with daily dolphin tours on a Greek island!

 Picture this: next Summer you arrive by ferry boat at the lush, green Greek island of Alonissos.
 Disembark at Patitiri, the picture-perfect port and main town of the island.
 You are at the heart of the National Marine Park of Northern Sporades.
 A hide-away for dolphins, the extremely rare Mediterranean Monk Seal and birds like the Eleonora’s falcon.
 In this idyllic setting (the Mama Mia! movie was shot in this part of Greece) you become part of the dolphin conservationist team.
 The coming week you will assist researchers at sea during daily dolphin tours.
 Check out this video made by Australian travelers during their 1st (but not their last) Volunteering holiday with dolphins in Greece to get a taste of the experience.

-Period: June till September 2018 – weekly departures
+Period 2020: 8 June till 7 September – weekly departures

 Get introduced in the field station on Alonissos Island to research methods such as dorsal fin photography and GPS-recording.
 During the evenings there will be lectures by the field biologists on dolphin life history, behavior and identification, threats faced by marine mammals and marine research methods.

 However, it is not all work that awaits you here.
 There is time to enjoy the relaxed atmosphere of the island, mingle with the locals, savor the yummy local delicacies, swim and snorkel and walk on the old footpaths of the islands in the National Marine Park.